-6.7 If you are a flexible tenant you may take in lodgers providing you do not have more people living in your home than the permitted number allowed (see 6.4).
+in lodgers providing you do not have more people living in your home than the permitted number allowed, as detailed on page one.
 You must notify your Housing Officer in writing of the names and dates of birth of your lodgers within fourteen days of them moving in.
 Such notification will be in addition to any notification that you may need to give the relevant authority that administers any welfare benefits you are claiming.
 (If you are an introductory tenant, you do not have the right to take in lodgers).